Windows OS Hub

 • The whole domain;

-Usually it is not recommended to delegate control directly to a user account.
-Create a new security group in AD instead, add a user to it and delegate permissions on an OU to the group.
-If you want to grant the same privileges to another user, just add them to this security group.
+• It is not recommended to delegate (assign) permissions directly to specific user accounts.
+Create a new security group in AD instead, add a user to it, and delegate permissions on an OU for that group.
+If you want to grant the same permissions to another user, you can simply add him to this security group;

-Please note that you should not grant anybody the permissions to manage the OU with the administrative accounts.
-Otherwise, any support team member will be able to reset the password of the domain administrator.
-All privileged users and groups must be placed to a separate OU that is not subject to delegation rules.
+• Do not grant anyone permission to manage the OU with the administrator accounts.
+Otherwise, any support staff member can reset the domain administrator password.
+All privileged users and groups should be placed in a separate OU that is not subject to delegation rules.

 Delegate Password Reset and Unlock Account Permissions in AD

-Let’s imagine that our task is to grant the HelpDesk group the permissions to reset passwords and unlock user accounts in the domain.
+Let’s imagine that your task is to grant the HelpDesk group permission to reset passwords and unlock user accounts in the domain.
 Let’s create a new security group in AD using PowerShell:

 New-ADGroup "HelpDesk" -path 'OU=Groups,OU=Paris,OU=Fr,dc=woshub,DC=com' -GroupScope Global